 - Teaching models, supplies, and learning resources

-The mission of the MCU House Mother program is to support the development of Midwives of Excellence by fostering a unique house culture of connection that promotes meaningful relationship connections and professional peer bonding; by providing each student continuity of care through progress monitoring systems and coaching; and committing to personal transformation with focused attention towards the values and models of The Outward Mindset, Crucial Conversations, and Crucial Accountability (published by The Arbinger Institute and Vital Smarts).
-House Mothers organize and support peer circles, student community groups, and create peer-to-peer connection within the houses as well as across houses to create culturally specific spaces for our diverse study body.
+The mission of Student Life and Leadership is to support the development of Midwives of Excellence by fostering a unique culture of connection that promotes meaningful relationship and peer bonding.
+Student Life and Leadership oversees smaller communities of students within the school who are supported by an academic advisor and mentor.
+These smaller communities known as “houses” provide each student continuity of care through progress monitoring systems and coaching, personal transformation opportunities with focused attention towards the values and models of The Outward Mindset, Crucial Conversations, and Crucial Accountability, and a relationship that assures the student that their story is known so that any unique barriers to progress can be identified and resolved.

 MCU Student Demographics